212-962-1020 Menu

 These workers expose themselves to enormous risks when they are handling trash cans.
 In them, owners sometimes dump broken glass, cat and dog excrement, and chemical waste – one garbage collector in NYC died recently after inhaling fumes from a hazardous chemical someone had illegally poured into a trashcan.

-These essential workers are often disconcerted to find more than garbage in trash cans and dumpsters, including carcasses of pets, broken glass, syringes, etc.
+These workers are often disconcerted to find more than garbage in trash cans and dumpsters, including carcasses of pets, broken glass, syringes, etc.

 Common Injuries That Can Occur on Sanitation Jobs